 Student Opportunities / Supervising

-Although I am contract academic staff, I would be delighted to supervise students, where permitted, in the areas of biblical studies (historical criticism, reception history); the history of Christianity; Christianity in India; and the study of Mahatma Gandhi.
+Although I am contract teaching faculty, I would be delighted to supervise students, where permitted, in the areas of biblical studies (historical criticism, reception history); the history of Christianity; Christianity in India; and the study of Mahatma Gandhi.

 Damm, Alex, ed.
 Gandhi in a Canadian Context: Relationships between Mahatma Gandhi and Canada (2016).